 Fail (U), Pass (3), Pass with credit (4), Pass with distinction (5)

 The Faculty Board of Science and Technology

-120 credits including Methods in Biotechnology.
-Technology of Process Modelling is recommended.
+One of the following is required: (1) 120 credits including Methods in Biotechnology.
+Technology of Process Modelling is recommended; or (2) 180 credits including 60 credits in biology and 30 credits in chemistry.
 English language proficiency that corresponds to English studies at upper secondary (high school) level in Sweden ("English 6").

 The aim of this course is advanced knowledge about protein production on different scales, especially large-scale production, in the biotechnology industry.
 On completion of the course, the student should be able to:

 Describe from start to finish the entire process of of protein production on different scales, including large-scale industrial production, that fulfils the quality requirements from both industry and regulations from governmental agencies (GLP,GMP)